tchibatron/dbeaver/Database-Navigator.md

 The toolbar buttons duplicate the menu items except for the **Active Project** one.

 The following table summarizes context menu items for all types of objects that may appear in the tree.
-Note that the presence or absence of context menu items for an object depends on the database type and the object type.
+Note that the presence or absence of context menu items for an object depends on the database and object types.

 Menu item|Description
 ---------|-----------